ahti/alfred-appstore-search/README.md

 ## Setup

 By default, this Workflow searches the US App Store.
-If you want to change this, open the Workflow in Alfreds preferences, double-click the Script Filter object and change `set_lang('en')` to something else, for example `set_lang('de')`.
+If you want to change this, use the interactive preferences by entering `apps-pref lang <new language>` into Alfred.